 Which brings us to another discretionary strategy you can employ during periods of extreme volatility.
 If the range is crazy wide, say 25 points or more – AND the Entry Confirmation occurs WAY PAST the Alert Price – you might consider passing on the trade altogether.
 Not taking a specific trade is also a way to reduce risk.

 For example, say the system comes online and you see the Trigger Range is 30 points.
 Immediately you should be aware that the market is in a high-risk, high-reward environment and you want to be acutely aware of that.
-A losing trade is going to be a LOT of points.
+A losing trade is going to be 18 points.
 The Targets are going to be WAY OUT from the range and if both targets get hit, it’s going to be a HUGE gain.
 So the system balances the risk / reward, but you as a trader might have some limitations as far as margin or the risk you are willing to take.

 NOTE that in extreme market conditions we often recommend just trading 1 MES Micro Contract and just shooting for Target 1.

 Over the years, in extreme market conditions we often see Target 1 is “more points” than Target 2 typically is under more normal market conditions.
 In other words if Target 1 is 10 points or greater, you might consider just shooting for T1 with 1 contract.

 Here’s a good example of why that’s a great strategy in extremely volatile conditions.

 On 5/11/2022 the Trigger Range was a whopping 29.25 ES Points. (range low 3972.50 – range high 4001.75).

 Trading just 1 MES Contract makes sense when the ATR’s and volatility is that high.